How to Half Double Crochet (hdc) – Tutorial and Video

-Welp newbies, we made it through the single crochet unit and we’re over 1/3 of the way through with this month’s lessons.
-Today, we have a new stitch and a new unit!
-We’re going to learn how to half double crochet (hdc).
-The half double crochet is my absolute favorite basic stitch.
+Today, we’re going to learn how to half double crochet for beginners.
+The half double crochet (hdc) is my absolute favorite basic stitch.
 It works up quickly and it looks so freaking good.
 You’ll see!
+If you’re one of our newbies, we just finished the single crochet unit and we’re over 1/3 of the way through with this month’s lessons.

 NOTE: This tutorial utilizes US terminology.